flashbots/suave-specs/README.md

 SUAVE - Single Unifying Auction for Value Expression - is a platform for building MEV applications such as OFAs and block builders in a decentralized and private way.

+SUAVE is a protocol for creating a private data storage layer on which confidential compute can be programmed to process orderflow, and which enables self-organizing MEV supply networks.

 Read more about SUAVE:
 - https://writings.flashbots.net/the-future-of-mev-is-suave
 - https://writings.flashbots.net/mevm-suave-centauri-and-beyond

-SUAVE is a protocol for creating a private data storage layer on which confidential compute can be programmed to process orderflow,

-that enables self-organizing MEV supply networks.

 ---